 "We have extra potential if we behave again as a small business unit.
 That is what we need to target," the recently promoted chief executive told Reuters in an interview.

 Such change is risky in an industry where tiny errors can cost billions, as investors and airlines learned to their cost when coordination broke down on the A380 superjumbo or Boeing lost control of the supply chain for its 787 Dreamliner.

-"We have decided to change the organisation a little bit, which was very concentrated," he said in the interview conducted in London.
-"We will of course keep all of the harmonisation of our ways of working, but will decentralise further to local teams that can manage their objectives."
+"We have decided to change the organization a little bit, which was very concentrated," he said in the interview conducted in London.
+"We will of course keep all of the harmonization of our ways of working, but will decentralize further to local teams that can manage their objectives."

-It is a delicate manoeuvre for the 51-year-old head of a company that started out 40 years ago with lofty European ambitions but a patchwork structure of national fiefdoms.
+It is a delicate maneuver for the 51-year-old head of a company that started out 40 years ago with lofty European ambitions but a patchwork structure of national fiefdoms.

 It is also a potentially astute one following a row between Airbus and Germany over jobs, taking the sting out of charges that power is concentrating at the company's French headquarters in Toulouse.
 Bregier is tipped as the next chief executive of parent EADS, following Germany's Tom Enders.